-If the problem is not resolved, the staff member will inform our Managing Director and ask her to investigate it and to take appropriate action.
-Complaints will be acknowledged by the Managing Director within a week, and the acknowledgement will say who is dealing with the complaint and when you can expect a reply.
+If the problem is not resolved, the staff member will inform a member of Senior Management, such as the Clinical Director or General Manager, and ask them to investigate it and to take appropriate action.
+Complaints will be acknowledged by the manager within a week, and the acknowledgement will say who is dealing with the complaint and when you can expect a reply.

 In most situations, you should receive a definitive reply within four weeks.
 If this is not possible because an investigation has not been fully completed, for example, a progress report should be sent with an indication of when a full reply will be given.